 Drop-In Care: If a parent discovers that they need care, they can contact the school by phone at 608-831-4846 on the day they need care.
 Our secretary will confirm that we have After School Care on the day of your call, and indicate whether we have space for your child in the After Care program.
 If we have space, your child will be able to participate in our program on the day of your call.
 We will take a maximum of 14 students in After School Care.

 All students should be signed in by 3:15.
 Students should bring all items with them as they will not be allowed into classrooms to retrieve items.

 If your child is scheduled to come to After-School and for some reason is not going to be attending (due to an appointment, other pickup arrangements, going to a friend’s, etc.), please send a note directed to Saint Peter Catholic School or call 608-831-4846 letting us know of the change.

-Any student in the building for any reason must sign in to After-School if they are not picked up in a timely manner.
-The activity supervisor/teacher will bring them to the After-School program and you will be billed for their time with us.
+Any student in the building for any reason must sign in to After-Care if they are not picked up in a timely manner.
+The activity supervisor/teacher will bring them to the After-Care program and you will be billed for their time with us.

 All students must be signed out, by an authorized adult, at pickup.
 Please record the time of pickup.
 This is crucial for the safety of each child in our care as well as for our record keeping.

 The program closes at 5:15 PM Please arrive with plenty of time to gather your child and his/her belongings.

 Entrance to the After-Care Program is by the front school doors.
 Please ring the bell to the right of these doors for admittance.